Crocs Alternatives: 5 Comfy Shoes That Are Better for the Planet

 All featured products are chosen at the discretion of the author and DGHQ editors.
 However, Do Good HQ may make a small affiliate commission if you click through and make a purchase.

-White and black KANE Revive eco-friendly Crocs alternative shoe.
+White KANE Revive eco-friendly Crocs alternative slip-on shoe

 CertificationsB Corporation